 Aeroplan Family Sharing is a new feature from the new Aeroplan program that was introduced when they relaunched in 2021.
-Under the old Aeroplan, you couldn’t transfer points to another person without paying fees.
+Under the old Aeroplan, you couldn’t transfer points between Aeroplan members without paying fees.
 Plus, you could only do it up to 5 times a year.
 Not that anyone did it since the cost was so high.

-This was especially annoying since there are many families who earn Aeroplan points but they may not have enough points individually to make a redemption.
+This was especially annoying since there are many families who earn Aeroplan points but they may not have enough points in their individual Aeroplan accounts to make a redemption.
 If they pooled their points, one of them could travel for less.
 Again, due to the harsh rules, it wasn’t beneficial to transfer your points so most people just waited years until they had enough points to make a redemption.

-The new Aeroplan Family Sharing Groups solves this problem as you can now pool your points.
+The new Aeroplan Family Sharing Groups solve this problem as you can now pool your points.
 Here’s how Aeroplan Family Sharing works.

 How Aeroplan family sharing works

 First off, the Aeroplan Family Sharing allows you to create groups with up to 8 members total.
 Even though it’s called family sharing, you can add whoever you want.
 It can be a spouse, sibling, friend, or even a caregiver, it doesn’t matter.